JalalRashidi/blog/README.md

 #### tech stack

-this project created Next js and sqlite.
+this project is created using Next js and sqlite.